RetypeOS/axes/README.md

 `axes` gives you granular control over how each command is executed using simple prefixes:

 - `# Message...`: **Comment/Print.** Prints the text to the console instead of executing it.
 Perfect for showing status messages.
-  - Instead of using: `echo 'Starting build...'` - Slow, inefficient, and may require special parsing.
-  - You can use: `# Starting build...` - Simpler and respects the content itself.

 - `@ <command>`: **Silent Mode.** The command is executed, but `axes` will not print the command itself to the console.
 Useful for cleanup tasks or noisy scripts.
   - `@ rm -rf ./cache`